ManuSquall/visualstudio-docs.fr-fr/docs/data-tools/walkthrough-creating-a-dataset-with-the-dataset-designer.md

     >  You can connect to the SQL Server or Access version of Northwind for this walkthrough.

 ## <a name="creating-the-tables-in-the-dataset"></a>Creating the Tables in the Dataset
- This section will explain how to add tables to the dataset.
+This section explains how to add tables to the dataset.

 #### <a name="to-create-the-customers-table"></a>To create the Customers table